 Reducing energy use

-We’re always looking at ways to reduce our use of energy, we invest in renewable energy in our buildings wherever we can, and purchase Renewable Energy Certificates where we cannot.
 We have smart meters installed in our offices to help us better measure and manage our energy use.
+We first achieved international energy standard ISO50001 for our UK, Channel Island and Ireland offices in March 2018, and retain today.
 We also replaced our PCs with energy-efficient laptops.

 Use of water